 Sometimes it’s hard to tell if you’re raising a spoiled child.
-Here are 9 warning signs to let you know if you’re guilty:
+Here are 9 warning signs to see if you’re guilty:

 9 warning signs you’re raising a spoiled child